CONFERENCE SESSIONS

 • Cite factors within corrections contributing to the occurrence of gender microaggressions and the double bind

-• Present examples from the corrections research literature of gender microaggressions, the double bind constellation, and their negative impact on women
+• Discuss examples from the corrections research literature of gender microaggressions, the double bind constellation, and their negative impact on women

 • Explore practical steps that individuals and organizations can take to decrease subtle sexism to develop a more inclusive and productive workplace